 How to reach Tsuklakhang Monastery: The monastery can be easily reached by a private vehicle from Gangtok (124 km).
 NJP is the closest railhead from Gangtok located 148 km far.

-Pay a visit to these monasteries in Sikkim, coz not only you are just going to adore the views but the journey leading to some of these monasteries is rather more fascinating.
-Sikkim beckons!
+Already excited to visit these monasteries in Sikkim?
+Not only you are just going to adore the views but the journey leading to some of these monasteries is rather more fascinating.
+So, get packed, plan your Sikkim vacay and leave right away as the stunning Sikkim beckons you!